-My tip: I used my overlock machine, but you can easily sew this pattern on a regular sewing machine, just follow a few simple rules outlined in this article: Sewing elastic fabrics with a regular sewing machine
+My tip: I used my overlock machine, but you can easily sew this sweatshirt on a regular sewing machine, just follow a few simple rules outlined in this article:

 Note: As I said, I sewed on the overlock, so I didn't have to clean the cutting edges.
 If you are sewing on an ordinary household sewing machine, then it is necessary to clean each seam (or cutting edges of all seam allowances).
 You can do this, for example, with a simple zig-zag stitch.
 I decided to write this information right at the beginning so that I don't have to repeat it throughout this tutorial. :)

 - 1x back piece (cut on fold)

 If you have decided to sew the version with a yoke, then cut the paper front piece according to the dividing line.
 Then position both parts separately, but still on the fold.

 If you use a pattern with outlined seam allowances (PDF A4, individual sizes view), then you can just cut the pieces.
 When using the “classic” pattern without seam allowances (A4/A0, all sizes view), it is necessary to add seam allowances.

 Make them all 1 cm / 0.4" wide, except for the bottom hem of the sweatshirt and the hems of the sleeves - these should be 3 cm / 1.18" wide.

 The result should be similar to the photo below.